Checkpoint1-Engineers/WalkerCup/README.md

 ## 📋 Overview

 The Walker Tournament Platform (WalkerCup) is a full-stack application designed to manage high-stakes gaming tournaments.
 It orchestrates the complete lifecycle of combat events, from player registration to bracket generation, match resolution, and championship determination.
-The system ensures data integrity through optimistic concurrency control and delivers real-time tournament progression.
+The system ensures data integrity through optimistic concurrency control.

 ## ✨ Features